Chromebook Care

 All students in grades 6-12 are issued a district-owned Chromebook to allow access to materials and completion of exercises, activities, projects, and assignments.
 Just as with district-owned textbooks, students and their parents are responsible for the care of the Chromebook and assume financial responsibility for it.
 There are good reasons to take good care of one's Chromebook:

 - Avoiding the wait for repairs.
-Due to supply chain issues, even the largest Chromebook seller and the largest Chromebook insurer in the United States (both of which are used by North Pocono), cannot source many replacement parts in a timely manner even in 2022.
-The wait for repairs has been and continues to be significant.
+Due to supply chain issues, our repair vendors, cannot always source replacement parts in a timely manner.
+The wait for repairs has often been lengthy.

 - Avoiding having to complete alternate assignments.
 Students who have lost, damaged, or destroyed their Chromebooks, and have no computer available at home, may need to complete assignments different from those of their class until repair or replacement can be accomplished.

 Taking good care of the Chromebook will help to ensure a long life.
-Many of the Chromebooks that got North Pocono through the pandemic have been in service for over a decade (and some still serve as loaners).
+Many of the Chromebooks that got North Pocono through the pandemic were in service for over a decade.
 Below are things you can do to care for your Chromebook.

-The number one most important thing that you can do to eliminate the cost of non-intentional damage or destruction of the Chromebook is to buy insurance.
-The North Pocono School District has partnered with Worth Ave.
-Group to provide group-discounted insurance to parents for their child's assigned Chromebook.
-There are two policies available: one which covers accidental damage and another that covers accidental damage and theft.
-The cost of the insurance is less than $50 per year.
+The number one most important thing that you can do to eliminate the cost of non-intentional damage or destruction of the Chromebook is to buy a protection plan.
+The North Pocono School District provides protection for only $20 per year.
 Three things to note:

-- To avoid running afoul of the law, you must purchase insurance prior to any damage occurring to a Chromebook in order to file a claim.
+- To avoid running afoul of the law, you must purchase protection prior to any damage occurring to a Chromebook in order to file a claim.

-- Chromebook chargers are not covered by insurance.
+- Chromebook chargers are not covered by the protection plan.

 Case

 The number one most important thing that you can do to prevent damage to the Chromebook is to purchase a case.
-There are many styles of bags and sleeves and covers designed to protect laptops for all sorts of vendors.
+While the snap-on covers provided by the school offer some degree of protection, adding a case improves the level of protection.
+There are many styles of bags and sleeves designed to protect laptops.
 We aren't able to recommend a particular manufacturer or model, but we can recommend that anything you do buy has excellent drop and crush protection.

 General Care